-M. Natarajan, Sasikala’s husband, dies at 74
+Sasikala granted 15 days parole to attend husband’s funeral

-An official release issued by the hospital said: “It is with profound grief and sorrow that we announce the sad demise of Natarajan Maruthappa at 1.35 AM today.”
+Sasikala was sent to a Bengaluru jail in February last year, after the Supreme Court upheld her conviction by a lower court in the disproportionate assets case.
+She is serving a four year jail term.

-Sasikala, currently lodged in a Bengaluru prison and serving a four-year jail term for possession of assets disproportionate to her income, is expected to attend the last rites of Natarajan.
+According to a Parappana Agrahara prison official in Bengaluru, Sasikala has been granted 15 days parole, including the travel time.
+She will not be allowed to visit Chennai and will have to remain in Thanjavur, said the official cited above.

-The last rites will take place in Thanjavur.
+The last rites of Natarajan will take place in Thanjavur.

 Natarajan underwent a combined liver and kidney transplant surgery in October 2017 and Sasikala was then granted a five-day parole.
 The parole was granted on the condition that she would not be involved in any political, public or party activities.